ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/when-to-use-restrict.md

 This example does not not benefit from `restrict` in either gcc and clang.

 However, there are plenty of cases that are candidates for the `restrict` optimization.
-It's safe and easy to try but, even if it looks like a good candidate, it is still possible that the compiler will not detect a pattern that is suited for optimization and we might not see any reduction in the code or speed gain.
+It's safe and easy to try but, even if it looks like a good candidate, it is still possible that the compiler will not detect a pattern that is suited for optimization and you might not see any reduction in the code or speed gain.
 It is up to the compiler; in some cases clang handles this better or differently from gcc, and vice versa, and this will also depend on the version.
 If you have a particular piece of code that you would like to optimize, before you attempt to refactor it completely, rewrite it in assembly or use any SIMD instructions, it might be worth trying `restrict`.
 Even saving a couple of instructions in a critical loop function is worth having by just adding one keyword.